dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 #### Proposal

 Proposals can be submitted by anyone with access to the jira board.
-For each proposal it will be decided if we will do it, in which case it will be groomed into a story.
-After we discuss a proposal in a grooming meeting it will be turned into a story or multiple stories.
+Each proposal will be discussed in a grooming meeting with the Design System team and if accepted will be turned into a story (or multiple).

 #### Epic